-In connection with the formation transactions and in connection with grants we intend to make to our executive officers, independent directors and other employees under our equity incentive plan in connection with this offering, our operating partnership will issue an aggregate of OP units (including LTIP units) that will remain outstanding upon completion of this offering and consummation of the formation transactions.
+In connection with the formation transactions, our operating partnership will issue an aggregate of 455,961 OP units (including LTIP units) that will remain outstanding upon completion of this offering and consummation of the formation transactions.
 Beginning on or after the date which is 12 months after the completion of this offering (and six months after the completion of this offering in respect of OP units received by certain entities affiliated with MissionPoint as part of the formation transactions), such OP units (including any vested LTIP units for which specified conditions have been satisfied) become exchangeable, on a one-for-one basis, for shares of common stock, subject to the ownership limits set forth in our charter and described under the section entitled "Description of Capital Stock-Restrictions on Ownership and Transfer."
 Also see "Hannon Armstrong Sustainable Infrastructure, L.P.
 Partnership Agreement."